Organic & natural farming

 By refraining from using artificially produced nutrients, the tea tree has a better opportunity to grow in accordance with its own innate rhythm in a stress-free, natural environment.
 The absence of pesticides provides space for the flora and fauna of the local area and ensures that the tea production supports and is part of – rather than causing damages to – the local ecosystem.

-Organic tea production thus not only affects nature more gently.
-It also results in teas that are more directly shaped by its soil conditions, climate, and the natural properties of the individual tea trees.
-As such, each tea stands as a more unique expression of its regionality, year of harvest, and the particular character of its producer.
+Organic tea production thus not only affects nature in a much more gentle way.
+It also results in teas that are more directly formed by its present soil conditions, micro-climate, and the natural properties of each individual tea tree.
+As such, each tea stands as a unique expression of its regionality, year of harvest, and the particular character of its producer.

 Natural farming